phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

     1. Number of iterations
     2. Maximum depth of trees
     3. Shrinkage / learning rate (eta)
-    4. Minimum loss reduction (gamma)
+    4. Minimum loss reduction - regulariozation (gamma)
     5. Subspace ratio of columns
     6. Minimum sum of instance weight

 ## Model Evaluation

 1. Do we need to cross-validate?
 If so, why?
-Does boosting natively do cross-validation?
+Does boosting natively do cross-validation? - looks like it can handle cross-validation
+    - Remember to add notes on what exactly cross-validation does (reduce out-of-sample error)
+    - How is it done in `xgboost`?
 2. Log-loss?
 Brier score?

 ## Prediction